blakedemarest/bedrot-data-lake/README.md

 3. Cleaned in `staging`
 4. Business-ready in `curated`
 5. Archived to `archive` when no longer actively used

+## Relational Database Integration

+Curated CSV outputs can be loaded into PostgreSQL for relational queries and reporting.
+The process is defined in `knowledge/sql_integration_plan.md`.
+A future utility (`src/utils/sql_loader.py`) will automate these loads and append entries to `knowledge/sql_ingestion_log.md`.
+Configure `DB_URL` in your `.env` to point to the target database before running the loader.

+**Implementation Strategy**

+1. Each curated CSV maps to a table; archived files load into a matching table with an `_archive` suffix.
+2. The loader enforces natural keys (`date`, `date_start`, or identifiers) and logs file hashes for lineage.
+3. A `dataset_versions` table tracks snapshots and enables rollback queries.
+4. Cron jobs will invoke the loader after staging-to-curated promotions.

 ## Running Tests